tomcam/ec2-linuxami-adduser/README.md

 password you will:

 * Create a username and home directory
-* Use the EC2 dashboard tp generate a private key file (calld a PEM file) to use instead of  a password.
+* Use the EC2 dashboard to generate a private key file (calld a PEM file) to use instead of  a password.
 * Generate from that private key file a separate public key file.
 * Add the public key file contents to a a file called in the new user's